jleath/Gitlet/hw4/spec/hw4.md

     java synthesizer.TestArrayRingBuffer

 While we're at it, here's a new rule: You're now welcome to share test code for HW and lab.
-You should continue to not sure test code for projects.
+You should continue to avoid sharing test code for projects.
 Feel free to put tests up on Piazza for this HW in the HW4 thread.

 <a name="string"></a>  Task 4:  Finishing up the Package
 --------------------------------